Come and see us and find out for yourself what Oxford is really like.

 Most colleges are open throughout the year, at least for potential applicants to walk around the grounds.
 Our Visiting colleges page gives details about opening times and any admissions charges which may apply, though many colleges waive these for potential applicants.
 You can check which colleges offer the course you are interested in before you visit and perhaps read our advice on choosing a college.

 Unfortunately, departments are rarely open to visitors except during open days.
 Please see our course pages for more on opportunities to visit subject departments.
 If you have questions about a particular department you might like to contact them before you visit as it's not always possible to arrange personal meetings, especially during term-time.

 Visiting museums and libraries

 The University museums are an important resource for many courses, so you may wish to include one of these in your itinerary.
-There are also over 100 libraries here, some of which are open to the general public, and so please check details of tours and exhibitions at museums and libraries.
+There are also over 100 libraries here, some of which are open to the general public.
+Visit our Mindgrowing website for suggested activities and itineraries, and check details of tours and exhibitions at museums and libraries.

 Other ways to find out about Oxford University

 There are many other online resources available, including a collection of video interviews of students called Wall of 100 Faces, iTunes U, our YouTube channel, our Facebook page, and our Twitter feed.